JenniferShelton/JenniferShelton.github.io/_episodes/41-CancerGenomics.md

 # insert maf oncoprint screenshot here

 It can also be useful to zoom in on specific genes, to understand how the mutations are distributed within the genes – are they clustered in a few “hotspots”?
-> Exercise: Generate lollipop plots of top 3 most frequently mutated genes in the oncoprint
+> **Exercise**: Generate lollipop plots of top 3 most frequently mutated genes in the oncoprint
 >> ## Solution
 >> ~~~
 >> pdf('lollipop.pdf')